-Sets a value for the complex counter (applies only to Identify debugger). unsignedInteger

-Load the given value into the complex counter.
-This value must fit into the complex counter width as defined in the Identify instrumentor.
-The default value for the complex counter is 0 which disables the counter.
+Sets a value for the complex counter and loads that value into the complex counter (applies only to the debugger).
+The value must fit into the complex counter width as defined in the instrumentor.
+The default value for the complex counter is 16.